 Repairs to your own tools can be carried out by arrangement.
 In most cases you can find prices on my repairs page.
 I've recently learned that my tool repairing could be dignified by the term re-manufacturing, and is part of the circular economy - but as far as I'm concerned fixing tools is just common sense!
 I'm often asked why some modern tools break, I've written a few notes on the subject.

 Very occasionally I may have blacksmith made edge tools.
 There was a strong tradition in the Sussex Weald of locally made tools, many of superb workmanship and quality.
 These are now hard to find, are getting pricy, and very much sought after.
-For example I am still asked for the tools of J. Fenner of Boars Head, he stopped work in the 1970s.

 Link to a series of pictures of me re-handling billhooks at the SSCG Open Day.

 I have compiled a list of books on tools and the items made with them.